Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Stage three: trading volumes and fee revenue

-We assume that, throughout the time window $[0, T]$, the number of noise LTs arriving to the DEX follows a Poisson process $(N_{t})_{t \in [0,T]}$ with constant intensity~$\lambda$.
-Noise LTs therefore generate fee revenue at a stochastic rate, and the LP’s anticipated expected fee revenue in stage~one is
+We assume that, over $[0,T]$, arrivals of noise LTs follow a Poisson process $(N_t)_{t \in [0,T]}$ with constant intensity $\lambda$.
+Each arrival generates fee revenue proportional to the traded volume.
+The cumulative fee revenue is therefore stochastic.
+The LP's expected fee revenue, anticipated in stage one, is